odpi/egeria-connector-xtdb/site/docs/getting-started/setup.md

 ```

 ??? question "Explanation of the command"
-    The `-Dloader.path=.` indicates that the server chassis should look for any
+    The `-Dloader.path=.` indicates that the OMAG Server Platform should look for any
     connectors in the current directory.
 If you wanted to instead place the connector in a
     separate location (for example `/lib`), you could change the `.` to
     point to that other location (`-Dloader.path=/lib`).

-??? success "Output for server chassis startup"
+??? success "Output for OMAG Server Platform startup"
     ```text
      ODPi Egeria
         ____   __  ___ ___    ______   _____                                 ____   _         _     ___